embedded-machine-learning/scripts-and-guides/guides/compile_armnn.md

 # bottom text
 ```

-<h3>Armnn64 with Pyarmnn ONLY for my work PC DELETE THIS WHEN PUBLISHING</h3>
+### Armnn64 with Pyarmnn ONLY for my work PC DELETE THIS WHEN PUBLISHING

 ```
 cmake .. \